supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 );
 ```

 To get up with the lingo (aka language), the above is a "React element".
-They are the smallest building of blocks and are descriptions of what you want to see on the screen.
+They are the smallest building blocks and are descriptions of what you want to see on the screen.

 To render your element in a simple React app there will likely be an index.html file containing `<div id="root"></div>` which is the "root" DOM node as everything inside it is managed by React DOM.